Joe DellaCorte About Resume

 PROCESS AND PLAN

-Concept: Supreme X Polaroid is about turning instant photos into something you keep, not something you scroll past and forget.
-The hero is a Supreme branded Polaroid Flip camera with a strap, supported by film refills and a tight apparel and accessories set that treats the image as an object.
+Concept: Supreme x Polaroid was built around a simple shift.
+Turn instant photos into something you keep, not something you scroll past.
+The hero product is a Supreme branded Polaroid Flip camera with a strap, backed by film refills and a tight capsule.

-Working tagline: When the moment develops, it is worth the wait.
+Working tagline: When the moment develops, it’s worth the wait.

 Assortment and pricing: I built a small, laddered capsule anchored by the camera, with film refills available all season.
 The supporting lineup includes heat reactive photo tees, a contact sheet hoodie, a camera bag, a zine, and an archival photo album.
-The SKU grid balances one clear hero, a refill story that encourages repeat spend, and a few high impact novelty pieces.
+The grid stays disciplined.
+One clear hero, a refill engine that drives repeat purchase, and a few high impact pieces that earn attention.

-Distribution and cadence: The collaboration lives direct to consumer through Supreme stores and supreme.com.
-I placed the launch in week 5 of the season, with film stocked across all doors and online all season.
-The camera has a one per customer limit to protect scarcity.
-Inventory splits between store and online to match traffic patterns.
+Distribution and cadence: The collaboration runs direct to consumer through Supreme stores and supreme.com.
+The drop lands in week five, with film available across all stores and online all season.
+The camera is limited to one per customer to protect scarcity, with inventory split between stores and online to match how customers shop the release.

-In-store story: The Flip camera is the window hero.
-Behind it, a gallery wall of creator prints runs from the window into the store so the drop feels closer to an exhibition than a standard release.
-Receipts lean into film refills so the story continues after launch day.
+In-store story: The Flip camera leads in the window.
+Behind it, a gallery wall of creator prints carries from the window into the store so release day reads like an exhibition, not a standard drop.

 Plan and growth: I built a six month plan that covers sales, gross margin, markdowns, receipts, and on hand inventory.
 From there, I outlined two future paths.
 One path uses city specific zines and small seasonal refreshes if the results are strong.
 The other winds the program down quietly to preserve scarcity if the camera sells through faster than expected.
 Success is measured through lift versus a typical Supreme drop, refill repeat, gross margin, turnover, creator engagement, and how much film carries forward.